-a.
-ADULT: CLASS "A" - Teams are not restricted by number of ex-professional and excollegiate players on the roster.
-CLASS "B" - Teams are restricted to one (1) ex-professional player and three (3) ex-collegiate players who lettered in football. b.
+Article 2. a.
+ADULT: CLASS "A" - Teams are not restricted by number of ex-professional and ex-collegiate players on the roster.
+CLASS "B" - Teams are restricted to three (3) ex-collegiate players who lettered in football and no ex-professional football players.

+b.
 YOUTH: Current age divisions include: 8 & Under Mixed, 10 & Under Mixed, 12 & Under Mixed and 14 & Under Mixed.